hackerstolz/mobilityhacks-api/README.md

 We use Devposts as our hackathon management system!
 Please also register there: [mobility{hacks} Devposts page](http://mobility-hacks.devpost.com/)

+## APIs & Datasets with a related challenges
+We have four Challenges at mobility-hacks.
+For each of them there is a special challenge award.

 * [BVG Challenge](https://github.com/hackerstolz/mobilityhacks-api/bvg/)
 * [ERGO Challenge](https://github.com/hackerstolz/mobilityhacks-api/ergo/)
 * [IBM Bluemix Challenge](https://github.com/hackerstolz/mobilityhacks-api/ibm-bluemix/)
 * [Europcar Challenge](https://github.com/hackerstolz/mobilityhacks-api/europcar/)

-## APIs & Datasets with a related challenges
-We will announce challenges  soon.
-There will be a dedicated prize for this challenges, dedicated for the best solution of the problem described in the challenge.

 ## APIs provided by our API Partners